CoLRev-Environment/colrev/docs/source/guides/best_practices.rst

 To override this rule, experts can use the configuration to set the SHARE_STAT_REQ to 'NONE'.

 When a git merge conflict occurs, a git diff tool (e.g., `Github client <https://desktop.github.com/>`_) can be useful to resolve the conflict.
-It asks the user to resolve the issue (select what should be retained by modifying the file accordingly) and inserts merge conflict markers in the file and stopping the merge process.
+It asks the user to resolve the issue (select what should be retained by modifying the file accordingly) and inserts merge conflict markers in the file to stop the merge process.
-Using a diff tool, you can select the versions to be retained.
+Using a diff tool, you can select which version should be retained.

 Forms of reviews